sorgerlab/indra/README.md

-INDRA also provides an interface for the [REACH](http://agathon.sista.arizona.edu:8080/odinweb/) natural language parser.
+INDRA also provides an interface for the [REACH](http://agathon.sista.arizona.edu:8080/odinweb/) natural language processor.
 In this example, a full paper from [PubMed Central](http://www.ncbi.nlm.nih.gov/pmc/) is processed.
 The paper's PMC ID is [PMC3717945](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3717945/).